DataDog/datadog-lambda-java/README.md

 - [x] Implement enhanced metrics
 - [x] Implement internal log levels/output
 - [ ] Implement tracing
-  - [ ] Get DD Trace Context from API Gateway Request, if possible, and add a dummy segment to the X-Ray trace.
+  - [x] Get DD Trace Context from API Gateway Request, if possible, and add a dummy segment to the X-Ray trace.
   - [ ] Wrapper for adding trace context into HTTP requests (break them off into their own spans?)
-  - [ ] Include sampling info
   - [ ] Write traces to logs on logger flush
 - [ ] Build and Deploy
   - [x] Test & build jar with Gradle